 I find that one of the best things an individual can be asked as a gun owner is, “Can you bring me to the range with you?” especially if the person asking you is someone that doesn’t know about firearms as you do.
 I found myself in this position a lot over the last few years, especially with my group of friends that I have known for a while now.

 Over the years, I have been asked, “Why would you want a firearm?”
 I can give them a plethora of reasons why I want to own firearms, and it would never click with them as it would with someone else who owns a gun themselves.
-Over time, when they become more curious and want to learn more, I find nothing more important than providing them the most accurate and informative information on firearms to lessen guns’ demonization.
+Over time, when they become more curious and want to learn more, I find nothing more important than providing them with the most accurate and informative information on firearms to lessen guns’ demonization.

 I knew that this was a stigma that needed to be broken.
 I needed my friends to fully understand that this was nothing more than just words and a scare tactic provided to them by individuals who wanted nothing more than to regulate the ability to purchase and own guns.
-With this in mind, I decided that this was the best time to start to bring friends with me to the range and help them realize that they were mistaken about the perception that they had formulated on firearms before they even got the chance to shoot a gun in the first place.
-Now I believe when it comes to individuals who have never been to a range or even held a firearm before, the best thing to do is go over the safety rules and give them a dry run with a gun before we used live ammunition.
+I decided that this was the best time to start to bring friends with me to the range and help them realize that they were mistaken about the perception that they had formulated on firearms before they even got the chance to shoot a gun in the first place.
+Now I believe when it comes to individuals who have never been to a range or even held a firearm before, the best thing to do is go over the safety rules and give them a dry run with a gun before we use live ammunition.

 After getting through the basics and going over the safety rules that anyone who owns a firearm takes to heart, I could tell that there was a sense of calm that came over them.
 You could pick up on their anxiousness when they first got to the range and witness everything going on around them.
 We all experienced some sort of nervousness getting into the gun world, and I had my reservations before I was introduced to it.
 You realize that these weapons are not playthings and that someone could be seriously injured if you become negligent with the firearm in your hand.